Wiltshire Museum: Exhibitions

 Since 2013, a permanent exhibition Gold from the Time of Stonehenge displays 30 pieces of Early Bronze Age gold, including the Bush Barrow finds.

 The museum held a major exhibition of works by Eric Ravilious titled Eric Ravilious: Downland Man from September 2021 until January 2022.
 It featured loans from a number of institutions, including the Victoria and Albert Museum, the British Museum, the Imperial War Museum and the Towner Eastbourne gallery, as well as works from private collections.

 Future premises

 Since 2018, there has been an intention to relocate the museum to the derelict former Devizes Assize Court in the northwest quarter of Devizes town centre.
-In June 2023, Wiltshire Museum received £300,000 from the National Lottery Heritage Fund to enable the museum – working closely with the Assize Court Trust – to develop plans for the project before applying for a full National Lottery grant in 2025.
+In June 2023, Wiltshire Museum received £300,000 from the National Lottery Heritage Fund to enable the museum – working closely with the Assize Court Trust – to develop plans for the project before applying for a full National Lottery grant.
+A full award of £8,445,566 was decided upon in November 2025.
 The museum received planning permission for the court's development in August 2025 and hoped to reopen the building in 2030.